wendyli-repos/wendyli-repos.github.io/_posts/2020-08-15-django-notes-01.md

     ```sh
     $ pip install django
     ```
 > Note: Because this is only a demo project so I can just install Django.
 In real project, there maybe many packages needed to install.
-And Python has a shortcut to install all packages in one `pip` command, refer to below [What about requirements.txt](#What about requirements.txt).
+And Python has a shortcut to install all packages in one `pip` command, refer to below section [What about requirements.txt](#What about requirements.txt).
 5. Check if Django is installed successfully.
 If returns Django version then means installation is completed.

     ```sh